Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

 - If we ever wanna jump onto next iteration stopping the currently going iteration, then we use `continue` statement.
+- - We use `continue outer` (After naming 1st for as outer by: `outer: for(;;){}`) if we are in a for loop which is also in a for loop, and inside the 2nd for loop we write continue in order to continue the outer for loop , not the 2nd for.

 <hr>